ramkumarar/design-exploraration/podman.md

 This compatibility layer allows us to adopt Podman for its security benefits without needing to change or fork popular tools like Testcontainers.

 ### 4.3.
-Lifecycle and Hosting on `emptyDir`
+Lifecycle, Concurrency, and Cleanup with `emptyDir`
 The socket is ephemeral and only needs to exist for the duration of a single CI job.
-Using a Kubernetes `emptyDir` volume is the perfect choice for this:
+Using a Kubernetes `emptyDir` volume is the perfect choice for this, as its lifecycle is managed directly by Kubernetes, providing key guarantees for concurrency and cleanup.

+*   **Creation:** The `emptyDir` volume is created by the **Kubernetes system** on the node when a new Job Pod is scheduled.
+It is an integral part of the Pod's specification, not created by the containers themselves.

+*   **Concurrency and Isolation:** This architecture is inherently safe for concurrent builds.
+Each CI job runs in a **separate, isolated Kubernetes Pod**.
+Consequently, each Pod receives its own private `emptyDir` volume.
+If 10 jobs run concurrently, Kubernetes creates 10 Pods, each with its own unique in-memory socket directory.
+There is no risk of conflict, as volumes are never shared between Pods.

 *   **Performance:** We configure the `emptyDir` with `medium: Memory`, which creates a `tmpfs` (in-memory) filesystem.
 Communication over the socket is extremely fast, as it avoids disk I/O and network latency.
 This is critical for the rapid creation and destruction of test containers.

-*   **Isolation:** The `emptyDir` volume is created when the pod starts and is completely destroyed when the pod terminates.
-The socket is never exposed outside the pod, preventing any other workload on the cluster from accessing it.
-*   **Simplicity:** No persistent state is needed for the socket, so `emptyDir` avoids the overhead and complexity of using a PVC.
+*   **Cleanup and After-Effects:** The lifecycle of an `emptyDir` is tied directly to its Pod.
+When the build job finishes and the Pod is terminated, the `emptyDir` volume and all its contents (i.e., the `podman.sock` file) are **permanently and automatically destroyed**.
+This ensures that no state or artifacts are left behind, guaranteeing a clean and ephemeral environment for every new build.

 The communication flow is as follows:
-1. The `podman-service` container starts and creates the `/sockets/podman.sock` file.
+1. The `podman-service` container starts and creates the `/sockets/podman.sock` file within the Pod's private `emptyDir`.
 2. The `build` container, via Testcontainers, connects to this same file at `/sockets/podman.sock`.
 3. Since both containers have the `/sockets` volume mounted, they are accessing the exact same in-memory file, enabling seamless communication.